idimsh/php-internals-mocker/README.md

 Quickly:
 - PHP native functions that use references are not supported as of now, put planned to.
 - In PhpUnit, assertions for not enough calls has to be explicitly handled by calling `PhpFunctionSimpleMocker::phpUnitAssertNotEnoughCalls($this)`, if any better ideas are there please share.
+- For any strange issues, the `@runInSeparateProcess` options of PhpUnit might help, though I did not encounter such cases yet, please report if any.

 ## Credits

 - [Abdulrahman Dimashki][link-author]
 - [All Contributors][link-contributors]
-- An old Symfony class for mocking PHP Internal functions, could not find the source of it.
+- An old [Symfony](https://github.com/symfony/symfony) class for mocking PHP Internal functions, could not find the source of it.
 But the code in `PhpFunctionSimpleMocker::register()` is taken from it.

 ## Alternatives
 There is a solution I havn't tested yet [php-mock](https://github.com/php-mock/php-mock)